Modular PLC

 When should I use Modular PLC?

-Modular PLC is particularly useful in scenarios such as Industrial process control and Machine automation.
+Modular PLC is particularly useful in scenarios such as Process lines with 100+ I/O points that need room to grow and High-availability systems using redundant CPUs and hot-swappable I/O cards.
 Consider implementing it when you need reliable, efficient solutions for these types of applications.

 What are related concepts I should learn?

-To fully understand Modular PLC, you should also familiarize yourself with PLC (Programmable Logic Controller), Scan Cycle, and CPU (Central Processing Unit).
+To fully understand Modular PLC, you should also familiarize yourself with Compact PLC, Backplane, and Rack.
 These concepts work together in industrial automation systems.

 Continue Learning